Valentine’s Day Activities for KidsFebruary 6th, 2020

-One of my favorite days of the year is Valentine’s Day.
+Valentine’s Day activities for kids are some of the best ways to get in the spirit for Valentine’s day.
+It’s one of my favorite days of the year.
 It is a time of love and reflection on our family relationships as well as our friends.
 This Valentine’s Day, try some activities with your kids to help them improve their visual and auditory processing skills.

 Here is a fun family or group Valentine’s Day auditory processing activity.
 Watch the video and join in the fun.
 It is a participation Valentines Day Activity!

 ‘What’s Missing’ Game: Visual Processing Valentine’s Day Activity

 - These may be candy hearts, doilies, flowers, heart cookie cutters, an ace of hearts, heart candles, etc.

 - Everyone gets to look at the items for 1 minute.